dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 You can always go back and change permissions for a collaborator after you have added them.
 Simply select the new permissions level you wish to give a collaborator from the dropdown next to their name and email address on the "Collaborators" page.

-Here is a summary of the available permissions levels:
+Here is a summary of the available permission levels:

 - **View Only**: View-only users can see responses, no more.